bnjs/bnjs.github.io/why-i-want-an-iwatch/index.md

 # Why I Want an iWatch

-The possibility of an iWatch announcement at WWDC on September 9th has me thinking about the rumored device and all the things I want to do with it.
+The possibility of an iWatch announcement at September 9 event has me thinking about the rumored device and all the things I want to do with it.
 In this post I'll go over those things.
 No features have been confirmed of course, so this is all speculation and wishful thinking.
 Still, I think the device has amazing potential.

 ### Time